microsoft/onnxruntime/docs/get-started/with-windows.md

 The WinML API is a WinRT API that shipped inside the Windows OS starting with build 1809 (RS5) in the Windows.AI.MachineLearning namespace.
 It embedded a version of the ONNX Runtime.

-In addition to using the in-box version of WinML, WinML can also be installed as an application redistributable package (see [layered architecture](../reference/high-level-design#windows-os-integration) for technical details).
+In addition to using the in-box version of WinML, WinML can also be installed as an application re-distributable package (see [Direct ML Windows](../execution-providers/DirectML-ExecutionProvider) for technical details).

 ## Contents
 {: .no_toc }